Time Management Secrets

 Even when you master the time management secret of only working on the important tasks, you still need to be efficient with your time if you want to get everything done.

 - You Can't Really Multitask.
-I used to be a major fan of multi-tasking, but I've become a convert to "chunking".
+The author used to be a major fan of multi-tasking, but he's become a convert to "chunking".
 The name isn't as exciting, but the results are impressive.
 Use Chunking Instead of Multi-tasking and you will get more done in less time.

 - Many people try using to do lists to help them with time management.
 Still there somehow never seems to be enough hours in the day to get everything done.
 You have to use a to-do list that helps you stick with your priorities.
 Here is the system that has worked for me.
 It can work for you too.